 - Give yourself enough downtime to unwind.

-- Perform a simple set of exercises in your rest breaks.
+- Perform a simple set of exercises during your rest breaks.

 - When you return to work after a time off for vacation or illness, give yourself some time to adapt so that you can gradually go back to a regular work pace.